mbarcia/pipelineframework/docs/PUBLISHING.md

 ## GitHub Actions Workflow

-The release process is automated using GitHub Actions.
+The publishing process is automated using GitHub Actions.

 ### Required GitHub Secrets

-To use the workflow, these secrets must exist in the GitHub repository:
+These secrets must exist in the GitHub repository:

-1. `OSSRH_USERNAME` - Your Sonatype username
+1. `CENTRAL_USERNAME` - Your Sonatype username
-2. `OSSRH_PASSWORD` - Your Sonatype password
+2. `CENTRAL_PASSWORD` - Your Sonatype password
 3. `GPG_PRIVATE_KEY` - Your GPG private key exported with `gpg --export-secret-keys --armor <your-key-id>`
 4. `GPG_PASSPHRASE` - The passphrase for your GPG key